 The functions available on the Motor Information screen allow for the entry or review of the following information about a specific motor:

 This information is stored in the database and serves two purposes.
-First, the Model determines the test parameters which the motor is subjected to during a test.
-When the operator enters a serial number before a test begins, the computer finds the model of the motor and performs the test dictated by the information stored in the database under the Model heading.
+The Model is used to determine the test parameters which the motor is subjected to during a test.
+When the operator enters a serial number to start a test, the computer finds the corresponding model of the motor and performs the test as dictated by the information stored in the database under the Model heading.
 In addition, the Serial Number heading is used to store and access test results.
 Unique serial numbers should be assigned to each motor in order to keep track of individual motors.
 Every time a motor is tested the test results are stored in a file dedicated to that specific motor.
 This allows easy monitoring of the motor's performance over its lifetime.

 The Numeric Results and Graded Results buttons allow access to the test results of the motor defined in the Serial # box.
 Refer to the next section for details regarding test results.

 The Print List button will print a list of all motor serial numbers stored in the database.

 The functions available on the Motor Model Information screen allow for the entry or review the following information about motor models: